Chapter 5. Your Responsibilities

 - GSA’s Privacy Act Officer

 The public places a high degree of trust in dot-gov content and considers it an authoritative source.
 Under the Information Quality Act, agencies must maximize the quality, objectivity, utility, and integrity of information and services provided to the public.
 With social media information dissemination products, agencies must reasonably ensure suitable information and service quality consistent with the level of importance of the information.
-Reasonable steps include clearly identifying the benefits and limitations inherent in the information dissemination product (such as the possibility of errors, degree of reliability, and validity); and taking reasonable steps to remove the limitations inherent in the product or information.
-Agency management should ensure its position, rather than one person’s opinion, is reflected in all communications.
+Reasonable steps include: clearly identifying the benefits and limitations inherent in the information dissemination product (e.g., possibility of errors, degree of reliability, and validity); and taking reasonable steps to remove the limitations inherent in the product or information produced.
+Content creators and agency management should ensure that the agency position, rather than one person’s opinion, is reflected in all communications.

-Executive Order 13166 requires that people with limited English proficiency have meaningful access to an agency's federally conducted programs and activities to prevent national origin discrimination.
-The use of social media technologies to communicate and collaborate with the public is a federally conducted activity.
-To ensure meaningful access by people with limited English proficiency, an agency must conduct an assessment that balances several factors, including the number or proportion of eligible people with limited English proficiency, the frequency of contact, the nature and importance of the program or activity, and the availability of resources.
-Based on this four-factor analysis, an organization must develop and implement a limited English proficiency plan, if necessary.
+Executive Order 13166 requires that people with limited English proficiency have meaningful access to an agency's federally conducted programs and activities in order to prevent national origin discrimination.
+The use of social media technologies to communicate and collaborate with citizens is a federally conducted activity.
+To ensure meaningful access by people with limited English proficiency, an agency must conduct an assessment that balances several factors including the number or proportion of eligible people with limited English proficiency, the frequency of contact, the nature and importance of the program or activity, and the availability of resources.
+If necessary (based on this four-factor analysis), an organization must develop and implement a limited English proficiency plan.

 - GSA’s Office of General Counsel